kyma-project/test-infra/cmd/image-builder/image-builder.md

 * Supports pushing the same images to multiple repositories
 * Supports caching of built layers to reduce build times

-It builds the `buildkit-image-builder` image using the `image-builder` ADO backend.
-It uses the Dockerfile from the `cmd/image-builder/images/buildkit/Dockerfile` path and the config from the `kaniko-build-config` ConfigMap.
-Because it's a presubmit ProwJob, it does not sign the image.
-Signing images is supported only in postsubmit ProwJobs.

 ## Configuration